Skip to Main Content

 10. Library users are solely responsible for their own personal property.
 Personal items should NOT be left unattended at any time.
 Library staff is not responsible for the loss or theft of any personal item(s).
 Any unclaimed personal items found by Library staff will be turned in to the JABSOM Security.

 11. Room doors should remain closed at all times to reduce noise levels.
-Users should refrain from loud conversations as it may disturb others outside the rooms.
+Users should refrain from loud conversations as they may disturb others outside the rooms.

 12. Prior to leaving the rooms, users should erase all work from the whiteboards, place markers and erasers where they belong, and dispose of all trash.